DEFINITION of M0, M1, M2, M3, M4

 M3 includes M2 plus longer-term time deposits and money market funds with more than 24-hour maturity.
 The exact definitions of the three measures depend on the country.

 M4 includes M3 plus other deposits.
 The term broad money is used to describe M2, M3 or M4, depending on the local practice.

-M0 is material currency (cash itself).
+M0 is a material currency (cash itself).
 All notes, coins, and bearer certificates convertible on demand (which includes, by definition, depositor reserves of banks which must be kept in physical cash).

 M1 is the money supply that includes physical currency and coin.
 Also, demand deposits, traveler’s checks, other checkable deposits and negotiable order of withdrawal accounts.
 M1 includes cash and checking deposits.